 - The time and place of business and technical meetings of the Organisation shall be determined by the Executive Committee.

 - The Organisation shall hold an Annual General Meeting within the year.
 The President shall chair this meeting.
 In the absence of the President the First Vice-President shall chair this meeting.
-The quorum for such a meeting will be ten members of good standing or one tenth of the membership provided they be members of good standing whichever is the greater.
-The purposes of this meetinginter alia are
+The quorum for such a meeting will be ten Charter members of good standing or one tenth of the Charter membership provided they be Charter members of good standing whichever is the greater.
+Charter members who are not able to attend the AGM may appoint the President to vote on their behalf by proxy, where the proxy vote(s) reflect the expressed wishes of those Charter members.
+The purposes of this meeting inter alia are;

 (1) to approve the minutes of the previous Annual General Meeting;